FRBNY-DSGE/Replication-of-Online-Estimation-of-DSGE-Models/README.md

 6. ]add BenchmarkTools CSV Calculus ClusterManagers ColorTypes DataFrames DataStructures Dates DelimitedFiles DiffEqDiffTools DifferentialEquations Distributed Distributions FFTW FileIO ForwardDiff FredData GR HDF5 InteractiveUtils JLD2 KernelDensity LinearAlgebra MAT MbedTLS Measures Missings NLSolversBase Nullables Optim OrderedCollections PDMats PackageCompiler Plots Printf Query Random RecipesBase Roots SharedArrays SparseArrays SpecialFunctions Statistics StatsBase StatsFuns StatsPlots Test TimeZones Tracker
 7. At this point, you will also need to also follow the instructions [here](https://github.com/micahjsmith/FredData.jl) for setting up a FRED API key.

+Before running any of the code below, you need to load and precompile all the packages (otherwise, if you're launching multiple jobs at once--as our batch scripts do--the various jobs will all precompile over each other and screw everything up).
+The easiest way to do so is to start running one of the main Julia scripts within a single instance, as follows:
+- Navigate to batchfiles/200202/AnSchorfheide/
+- Open a Julia session
+- In the Julia session, run `include("specAnSchorf_N_MH=1_3_5.jl")`
+- This will load and precompile all the packages that are used but will eventually throw an error ("Bounds Error:attempt to access 0-element Array" since it's not getting the arguments from the batch job submission).
+That's ok; the only point of running this is to precompile all the packages before running all the batch job submissions.
+- Now you should be ready to go with submitting the batch scripts as discussed below.
+- If it still doesn't work, you can manually precompile all the packages by copy and pasting in the list of packages you added above with `using [insert list of packages here]`.
+That should guarantee all the packages are precompiled and ready to go.

 ## SECTION 4 COMPUTATION
 WARNING: Running all 400 simulations of AS and 200 simulations of SW takes multiple days using >12,000 cores and produces 1.1 TB of output.
 To reduce the number of simulations: